RadeonOpenCompute/ROCm_Documentation/Current_Release_Notes/Current-Release-Notes.rst

 Enhanced ROCm SMI *setpoweroverdrive* Functionality
 ######################################################

-The ROCm System Management Interface (SMI) *setpoweroverdrive* functionality is used to lower the power cap on a device without needing to enable the OverDrive functionality in the driver.
+The ROCm System Management Interface (SMI) *-setpoweroverdrive* functionality is used to lower the power cap on a device without needing to enable the OverDrive functionality in the driver.
 Similarly, even with the OverDrive driver functionality enabled, it is possible to request a lower power cap than the card's default.

-Currently, any use of the *setpoweroverdrive* functionality in rocm-smi prints an out-of-spec warning to the screen and requires the user to agree that using this functionality potentially voids their warranty.
+Currently, any use of the *-setpoweroverdrive* functionality in rocm-smi prints an out-of-spec warning to the screen and requires the user to agree that using this functionality potentially voids their warranty.
 However, this warning should only be printed when users are trying to set the power cap to higher than the card's default, which requires the OverDrive driver functionality to be enabled.